-- 6.1.6.2 When the average net benefit value for non-bargaining employees (including different tiers of benefits or groups of employees) exceeds the comparator group average by more than five percent, the Contractor is required to provide, for Contracting Officer approval, a Corrective Action Plan describing the specific actions they plan to take to get to 105% within a specified period of time. - 6.1.6.3 An Employee Benefits Cost Study Comparison (Cost Study) for non-bargaining and bargaining unit employees, must be completed annually for each benefit tier that analyzes the Contractor's employee benefits cost for employees as a percent of payroll and compares it with the cost as a percent of payroll, including geographic factor adjustments, reported by the U.S. Department of Labor's Bureau of Labor Statistics or other Contracting Officer approved broad based national survey. - 6.1.6.4 When the benefit costs as a percent of payroll exceeds the comparator group by more than five percent, when and if required by the Contracting Officer, the Contractor shall submit an analysis of the specific plan costs that result in or contribute to the percent of payroll exceeding the costs of the comparator group and submit a corrective action plan if directed by the Contracting Officer. - 6.1.6.5 Within two years, or longer period as agreed to between the Contractor and the Contracting Officer's acceptance of the Contractor's Corrective Action Plan, the Contractor shall align employee benefit programs with the benefit value and the cost as percent of payroll in accordance with its Corrective Action Plan.
+6.1.6.2 When the average net benefit value for non-bargaining employees (including different tiers of benefits or groups of employees) exceeds the comparator group average by more than five percent, the Contractor may be required to provide, for Contracting Officer approval, a Corrective Action Plan describing the specific actions they plan to take to get to 105% within a specified period of time.

+- 6.1.6.3 An Employee Benefits Cost Study Comparison (Cost Study) for non-bargaining and bargaining unit employees shall be completed annually and submitted to the Contracting Officer no later than July 31.
+The Cost Study must use a professionally recognized measure approved by the Contracting Officer that analyzes the Contractor's employee benefits cost for employees on a percent of payroll and compares it with appropriate comparator data.
+Any M&O Contractor defined benefit pension plans and post-retirement benefit plans, closed to new entrants, do not have to be included in the Benefit Cost study measurement. - 6.1.6.4 When the average of the Contractor's Cost Study total benefit costs as a percent of payroll for the non-bargaining employees exceeds the comparator group's total benefit cost by more than five percent the Contractor may be required to provide a Corrective Action Plan describing the specific actions they plan to take to get to 105% within a specified period of time.